I’m so excited that Valentine’s day is almost here! I’m celebrating with these tasty Valentine’s Candied Rice Krispie Squares!! They’re SO GOOD!

 This is a super simple recipe that takes the traditional rice krispies treats and adds a little pop! you are sure to love.
 But, I mean, here I am, a girl who loves a rice cereal treat more than a candy bar…so, what do I know?!
 Maybe you should try these and find out…LOL!

-So I am making fancy dinner plans, and testing recipes and sampling along the way.
+It’s valentines for one around here this year… So I am making fancy dinner plans for me and they include some sweet treats!
 This easy rice krispies treat recipe is at the top of the list!

 I’m definitely pinning this so I remember to make it next year…hint, hint.